Health information technology use in the United States and the United Kingdom

 Health information technology use is growing in both the United States and the United Kingdom.

-U.S. Department of Health and Human Services (HHS) Secretary Kathleen Sebelius and U.K. Secretary of State for Health Jeremy Hunt signed a bi-lateral agreement for the use and sharing of health IT information and tools.
+On January 23, 2014, the U.S. Department of Health and Human Services (HHS) Secretary Kathleen Sebelius and the U.K. Secretary of State for Health Jeremy Hunt signed a bi-lateral agreement for the use and sharing of health IT information and tools.
 The agreement strengthens efforts to cultivate and increase the use of health IT tools and information designed to help improve the quality and efficiency of the delivery of health care in both countries.
 The two Secretaries of Health signed the agreement at the Annual Meeting of the HHS Office of the National Coordinator for Health IT.

 The agreement signals a formal commitment by both countries to collaborate to advance the applications of data and technology to improve health.